Adobe-Marketing-Cloud/aep-sdks-documentation/resources/frequently-asked-questions/README.md

 The Experience Platform SDK migrates the locally stored user contexts from the 4x SDKs.
 Using both SDKs can cause severe data quality issues and user cliffing.
 For more information, see [Upgrade to the Experience Platform SDKs](../upgrading-to-aep/).

+### What OS versions are supported?

+* Android versions 4.0 or later (API levels 14 or later)
+* iOS versions 10 or later
+* React Native versions 0.44.0 or later

 ### **How "big" is the SDK?**

 | Extension | iOS  \(KB\) | Android \(KB\) |